Saturday, 23 October 2021

 Engagement 1: The British are Coming!

-This is the first report on I'll Take Manhattan, a five map American War of Independence campaign for Sharp Practice set during the New York campaign in 1776.
+This is the first report on I'll Take Manhattan, a five map American War of Independence campaign using the Sharp Practice rules and set during the New York campaign in 1776.
 I will be handling the Americans and my regular opponent Dave will take the British.

 The campaign kicks off with the Americans receiving reports that the British are on the move again.
 They must stop the King's men pushing any further up Manhattan island and if possible turn them back.
 At the very least they hope to light a beacon that will call the men of the district to arms and alert them to the imminent arrival of the redcoats.